beeman/react-router-alt-loopback/README.md

 > Cloned from https://github.com/goatslacker/iso

+Alt is a super-simple Flux implementation that is able to bootstrap data from the server on initial-load.
+Currently, like most Flux implementations, it's lacking a possibility for components to fetch data isometrically.

-I've thrown in an isometric data fetching possibility using:
+I've thrown in a data fetching possibility using:
 - Browser-Side: supersonic, requesting the LoopBack API
 - Server-Side: Loopback

+This method is inspired by React-Routers async-data example.

 **This is for demo purposes, the code is a bit messy and there are a few bugs/issues**